cloudevents/spec/json-format.md

 per the [type-system mapping](#22-type-system-mapping), the resulting `data` member [JSON value][JSON-Value] is unrestricted, and MAY also contain numeric and logical JSON types.

+Second, whether a Base64-encoded string in the data attribute is treated as `Binary` or as a `String` is also determined by the `contenttype` value.
+If the `contenttype` media type is known to contain text, the data attribute value is not further interpreted and treated as a text string.
+Otherwise, it is decoded and treated as a binary value.

 ### 3.2.
 Examples